edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/authentication.md

 1. Navigate to the {{ IDENTITY_LINK }}.
 2. Click **Clients** from the side navigation pane.
-3. Verify that the **Assigned to Tenant** option is set to the desired team.
+3. Verify that the **Assigned to Organization** option is set to the desired team.
 4. Click **Create New Client**.
 5. In the **Name** option, assign a name that describes this API client.
 6. In the **Permissions** section, mark each scope that will be assigned to the API client.